Cardinals vs. Tigers Player Props Betting Odds

 Edman Stats

-- Tommy Edman has 26 hits with four doubles, a triple, five home runs, 11 walks and 13 RBI.
-He's also stolen three bases.
+- Tommy Edman has recorded 26 hits with four doubles, a triple, five home runs and 12 walks.
+He has driven in 13 runs with three stolen bases.

 Edman Recent Games